 A Redlands MBA provides you with the skills, knowledge, and opportunities for career enhancement that you need to succeed.
 More than that, we develop confident and innovative leaders to tackle the most complex business challenges in a changing world.

 Businesses of every size need leaders who can think critically, communicate effectively, and work collaboratively to identify and achieve business goals in socially and ethically responsible ways.
-An MBA from the Redlands School of Business can prepare you to be the kind of leader that businesses are looking for and to deliver the skills necessary to positively impact businesses and society.
+An MBA from the Redlands School of Business & Society can prepare you to be the kind of leader that businesses are looking for and to deliver the skills necessary to positively impact businesses and society.
 Whether you choose to be an entrepreneur, work for a global corporation, or serve in the public sector, you can manage innovation, growth, and stability at organizations of every size.